-- 2.1.
+- 1.1.
 Many pupils and young people who are in care or who have been previously looked after have suffered abuse or neglect.
 Despite having as broad a range of abilities as their peers, this group of pupils are particularly vulnerable to underachievement.
-Their academic and social progress is likely to be affected by their experiences, and compounded by instability in their personal circumstances. - 2.2.
-Helping Looked After Pupils succeed and providing a better future for them is a key priority at our school.
-Chadsgrove recognises that Looked After and Previously Looked After Pupils can experience specific and significant disadvantage within a school setting, and is committed to ensuring that they reach their potential in all areas.
-School staff believe that the educational experience of all pupils should be positive and powerful and aims to provide a learning environment in which every child can be successful. - 2.3.
-Chadsgrove School is aware that Looked After and Previously Looked After Pupils may have specific difficulties in attendance, getting parental consent for activities, obtaining funding for extra activities, obtaining correct equipment, as well as stigma about their circumstances. - 2.4.
-Chadsgrove recognises that Looked After and Previously Looked After Pupils may have: - Very specific needs and may be coping with trauma, abuse or rejection, and are likely to have experienced personal distress and uncertainty - Suffered disrupted learning and may have missed extended periods of school.
-The gaps in their learning, and in many cases the emotional impact of their experiences, are likely to have become significant barriers to their progress - Suffered significant loss and trauma which is likely to have considerable impact on their ability to access the curriculum - 2.5.
-Looked After Pupils may (or may not) have some or all the following issues: - Low self esteem - Poor education standards due to time out of school - Delayed social/emotional/ cognitive development - Be bullied or bully others - Be prone to mental health issues - Be isolated with few friends - Behaviour issues - Poor attachments to others - A need to be very private
+Their academic and social progress is likely to be affected by their experiences, and compounded by instability in their personal circumstances. - 1.2.
+Helping Looked After Pupils succeed and providing a better future for them is a key priority at Chadsgrove.
+School staff recognise that Looked After and Previously Looked After Pupils can experience significant disadvantage within a school setting, and are committed to ensuring that they reach their potential in all areas.
+Chadsgrove believes that the educational experience of all pupils should be outstanding and aims to provide a learning environment in which every child can be successful. - 1.3.
+Chadsgrove School is aware that Looked After and Previously Looked After Pupils may have specific difficulties with regard to attendance, getting consent for activities, obtaining funding for extra activities and obtaining correct equipment.
+The school aims to ensure that appropriate support is provided in order to mitigate these difficulties. - 1.4.
+Chadsgrove recognises that Looked After and Previously Looked After Pupils may have: - Very specific needs and be coping with trauma, abuse or rejection - Experienced personal distress and uncertainty - Suffered disrupted learning and missed extended periods of school. - Suffered significant loss and trauma which is likely to have considerable impact on their ability to access the curriculum